Field Experiments

 Anatomy of a Field Experiment

-Field experiments: a marathon, not a sprint.
-This rigorous endeavor blends scientific design and practical project management.
+Running a field experiment is a marathon, not a sprint.
+It's a rigorous process that combines scientific design with practical project management.

 Define a clear, testable question.